Tokey/Invasion/README.txt

 Laser (Player weapon shoots a fast projectile directly downwards) Cannon (same - Follows the properties of bullet - Saucer Shoot) HomingMissile (same - seeks and destroys enemy target.
-Fires 2 at once) Hero (It was modified significantly to support our game mechanics)
+Fires 2 at once) ForceField (Shield for the player)
+Hero (It was modified significantly to support our game mechanics, also works as wave manager)